kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

   // Don't count the failure against maxRestarts.
   Ignore FailurePolicyAction = "Ignore"

-  // Restart all the child jobs of the ReplicatedJob the failed job is a part of.
-  RestartReplicatedJob FailurePolicyAction = "RestartReplicatedJob"

-  // The failed child job is permanently failed and should not be
-  // restarted, active child jobs will continue to run to completion.
-  FailJob FailurePolicyAction = "FailJob"

-  // Restart the failed child job only, not the whole JobSet.
-  RestartJob FailurePolicyAction = "RestartJob"

 )

 // FailurePolicyRule defines a FailurePolicyAction to be executed if a child job